ravgeetdhillon/gtk-web/collections/_docs/javascript.md

 ## About

-GJS is a JavaScript binding for using GNOME patform libraries in your applications.
+GJS is a JavaScript binding for using GNOME platform libraries in your applications.
 Developers can easily integrate GJS with GTK and create powerful GTK applications using JavaScript.
 GJS powers GNOME Shell, Polari, GNOME Documents, and many other apps which are primarily written in